 St. Joseph Bay, Gulf County (Florida Panhandle)

-On the Florida Panhandle, Gulf County is a go-to place for scalloping.
+On the Florida Panhandle, Gulf County is a go-to place for the Florida scalloping season.
 Port St. Joe is the main town and St. Joseph Bay is the scalloping area.
-What is unique about this area is that if you don’t want to bother with a boat, you can easily access the shallow scalloping areas by wading in.
+What is unique about this area is that if you don’t want to bother with a boat, you can also easily access the shallow scalloping areas by wading in.
 Drive along the coastal Highway 98, look for crowds of people, (which usually means they have found scallops), park your car on the side of the road, and wade in with your buckets!
-(Make sure you have your license.)
-Another place to go is St. Joseph’s Peninsula State Park, where there is easy access to the bay.
+(Make sure you also have your license.)
+Another place to go is St. Joseph’s Peninsula State Park, where there is also easy access to the bay.

 Places to Stay and Seafood Restaurants (that will cook your fresh scallops)